 - The coffee beans are either poured from the containers or bags directly into silos or stored in sacks stacked in pallets on storage pallets.

-The roasting process can be divided into different phases by means of sensory characteristics of the beans.
+One can devide the roasting process into different phases by means of sensory characteristics of the beans.
 The appearance and the volume of the beans plays an important role.
 The clearest signal, however, is the noise of the first or second crack of the beans.
-The roaster can recognize the aromas, acidity, taste and body the coffee will have in the cup later, and so creating the desired coffee.
+Coffee roaster can recognize the aromas, acidity, taste and body the coffee will have in the cup later, and so creating the desired coffee.
 Call it a science!